 The majority of this plan features 6 days of training per week.

-One day of speed work is included in this plan; this is to improve your base running speed and your running economy.
+One day of speed work is included in this 100-mile ultra training schedule; this is to improve your base running speed and your running economy.
 Essential for a competitive runner!

 Time On Your Feet

 This is paramount – more important than speed or miles.
 It’s also the biggest commitment you’ll have to give for your 100 mile preparation.
 Your body has to get used to being on your feet for hours on end, so it holds up well come race day.

 Hence the huge amount of miles included in this plan.
 This can mean committing serious chunks of your life (weekends) to running.

 An 100-mile run is all about endurance, and muscular strength makes you an endurance animal.
 Many runners can get by with marathon-length runs by doing only running training.

 But once you are on your legs for several hours at a time, having some core strength really helps you keep your form and fuels your endurance.
 Remember – your whole body is active while running, not just your legs.